 An easy transport option from downtown Queenstown, this shuttle bus runs 2–3 times daily to Gibbston Valley Winery, one of Central Otago’s pioneer producers.
 Located at the gateway to Gibbston, the winery offers bike hire, a cheesery and gift shop alongside an impressive cellar door.

 Hop-on Hop-off shuttles are a fun and flexible way to get around the wineries without expending too much energy.
 Get tasting tips on the journey out to Gibbston, then hop-off to start your self-guided tour.
 Hop On Hop Off and Wine Hopper Bus both offer services departing several times a day from downtown Queenstown.

 Pick up a wine map, designate your driver, and create your own wine tour of Gibbston and beyond.
 Highlights between Queenstown and Gibbston include historic Arrowtown, Amisfield Bistro & Cellar Door near pretty Lake Hayes, and Chard Farm winery perched high on the river terraces at the entrance to the valley.

 Things to Do in Gibbston

-Gibbston is known for its array of award-winning wineries, restaurants, and beautiful boutique accommodation, however there are also plenty more adventures and excitement to be had in Gibbston, explore below to find out more.
+Gibbston is known for its array of award-winning wineries, restaurants, and beautiful boutique accommodation, however there are also plenty more adventures and excitement to be had in Gibbston, including jet sprint boats and canyoning.
+Explore the map below to find out more.

 Explore further afield